ISISComputingGroup/ibex_developers_manual/dataweb/Web-Dashboard.md

 ### On the Dataweb Server

-There are also parts of the system running on a central dataweb server, which provides external access.
+There are also parts of the system running on a central dataweb server (hostname NDAEXTWEB1), which provides external access.

 ### JSON Bourne